SichangHe/curriculum_vitae/index.md

 Side Projects

-Open Source Developer & Maintainer of mdBook-KaTeX Nov.
+Open Source Developer & Maintainer of Rust Crates Nov.
 2022 – present

-Math expression preprocessor for mdBook written in Rust; over 90,000+ downloads on crates.io GitHub
+– mdBook-KaTeX, a math expression preprocessor for mdBook with over 90,000+ downloads on crates.io.

-– Took over maintainership by publishing a fork when it was unmaintained.
+∗ Took over maintainership by publishing a fork when it was unmaintained.

-– Fixed numerous bugs and developed new features, resolving more than 20 GitHub issues others had opened.
+∗ Fixed numerous bugs and developed new features, resolving more than 20 GitHub issues others had opened.

-– Improved speed by over 10 times by adopting parallelism and avoiding repeated rendering.
+∗ Improved speed by over 10 times by adopting parallelism and avoiding repeated rendering.

+– mdBook Language Server for instantaneous live previews.
+Diff-friendly plain-text and Markdown formatters.

 Author of Open Source Web Forum Using Ruby on Rails Jun.
 2022 – Aug.
 2022